Joe-Degs/net/README.md

 ### Testing
-The package contains a `test` directory that holds all the tests for the package. test coverage for now is not good at all, only a couple of functions in `net/address.py` have tests and that is not acceptable but i'm still figuring the whole things out so i'm not so worried now.
+The package contains a `test` directory that holds all the tests for the package. test coverage for now is not good at all, only a couple of functions in `net/netaddr.py` have tests and that is not acceptable but i'm still figuring the whole test thing out so i'm not worried.
-To run the scanty tests i have;
+To run the scanty tests i have:

     $ python -m unittest discover -s test -v